algao1/blurb/content/posts/kv_store.md

 - For the sake of clarity, I also did not include any of the finer details on encoding and decoding files, sparses indexes or bloom filters, but they are included in the source.
 - If you're interested in other kv-store architectures, be sure to check out [Bitcask](https://riak.com/assets/bitcask-intro.pdf).
 The entire paper is only 6 pages long, and very easy to implement.
+- You might also be interesed in a more comprehensive guide on LSMs, you can check out [Mini-LSM](https://skyzh.github.io/mini-lsm/00-preface.html) which is written in Rust.